UCSolarCarTeam/Helios-Hermes/README.md

     `cp Tests/testconfig.ini ../build/.tests/`

 Both gmock and the gtest folders located in `googletest/googlemock/include/` and `googletest/googletest/include/` need to be placed in the `/usr/local/include` system directory.

+If you feel there are any issues with the instructions in this README please contact one of the members of the team or open an issue on github against Hermes